-Rescue plan is a vital safety guide for every user of a building – but how many people actually read it thoroughly?
-The purpose of the plan is to ensure everyone knows how to act in emergencies and how to contribute to safety in everyday life.
+Rescue plan is a vital safety guide for every user of a building.
+Still, how many people actually read it thoroughly?
+The purpose of the plan is to ensure everyone knows how to act in emergencies and support safety in everyday life.
 For an individual reader, the most important thing is to quickly find the key information and understand how it applies to both daily routines and exceptional situations.
-In this blog, we share tips on what to focus on in the rescue plan and how to make sure you’re prepared to act when needed.
+In this blog, we share tips on what to focus on in the rescue plan.
+We also explain how to make sure you’re prepared to act when needed.

 Know the escape routes and assembly points

-One of the most essential parts of the rescue plan is guidance on how to exit the building safely and where to gather afterward.
-Every user of the building should know the primary exit routes from different areas and the designated assembly point for evacuations.
-When everyone heads to the correct meeting spot, it’s easier to ensure that no one is missing – and to alert rescue services if someone is unaccounted for.
+One of the most essential parts of the rescue plan is guidance on how to exit the building safely.
+It also explains where to gather afterward.
+Every user of the building should know the primary exit routes from different areas.
+They should also know the designated assembly point for evacuations.
+When everyone goes to the correct assembly spot, it’s easier to see if anyone is missing.
+It’s also easier to alert rescue services if needed.

-Make sure you’re familiar with the nearest escape routes and know alternative paths in case the primary ones are blocked.
-Mentally rehearse how you would exit the building in different scenarios – this helps you remain calm in a real emergency.
+Make sure you know the nearest escape routes.
+Also learn at least one alternative path in case the primary one is blocked.
+Mentally rehearse how you would exit the building in different scenarios.
+This helps you remain calm in a real emergency.

 Learn the locations and use of safety equipment

 The rescue plan also shows where key safety equipment is located and how to use it.
-Take a moment in advance to familiarize yourself with the locations of fire extinguishers, fire blankets, manual fire alarm buttons, and any other safety tools on the premises.
+Take a moment to learn where fire extinguishers, fire blankets, manual fire alarm buttons and other safety tools are located.

 It’s equally important to understand when and how to use this equipment.
-For example, knowing how to use a fire extinguisher or blanket in the early stages of a fire can be crucial, and activating the fire alarm manually can speed up the arrival of emergency services.
+For example, knowing how to use a fire extinguisher or fire blanket in the early stages of a fire can be crucial.
+Manually activating the fire alarm can also speed up the arrival of emergency services.

 Pohjakuvanäkymä Codeax SAFEssa